juju/docs/src/en/config-LXC.md

+Title: Configuring for LXC

 # Configuring for LXC

 ## Prerequisites

-The LXC local provider enables you to run Juju on a single system like your local computer or a single server.
-This way you can simply evaluate the software or service configurations, develop your own charms or run a single server system.
+The LXC local provider enables multiple Juju-deployed services with a single operating system.
+This easily makes available a number options: evaluation of Juju; evaluation of the software being deployed, experimentation with various service configurations; and charm development.

 If you're not already using the stable release PPA you can add it like this: